macleginn/bivaltyp/content/languages/descriptions/Ulcha.md

     ‘Zina, are you washing the floor?’
 ```

 Word order is not used as an argument encoding device.
-TMA-features of the predicate do not influence argument encoding.
+TAM-features of the predicate do not influence argument encoding.

 The verbal person-number subject suffixes are shown in Table 1.
 Here and below, the tilde separates allomorphs conditioned be declension class, the slash separates variants conditioned by vowel harmony, and dialect variants are parenthesized.